taylorsj1980/notifications-php-client/DOCUMENTATION.md

 ]
 ```

-If no templates exist for a template type or there no templates for a service, the client returns a `dictionary` with an empty `templates` list element:
+If no templates exist for a template type or there no templates for a service, the client returns a `dict` with an empty `templates` list element:

 ```php
 [
     "templates"  => []
 ]
 ```

-_is this true?_

 ## Generate a preview template